mosi-arch/research/CipherPunk/12-ZeroKnowledge_System.md

-## "solution algorithm" : how to make a voting system, by "zero knowledge" for voter.
+## "Solution Algorithm" : how to make a voting system, by "zero knowledge" for voter.

 1. **Define the problem**:
    We want to create a voting system where voters can cast their votes anonymously, without revealing their identities or